Tutorials: How OTIF100 works

 The signal to anticipate some orders is when Load on CCRs (all of them) is below 80%-90%.
 Releasing another order will increase the load on one or more of the CCRs and this will tell us that we are not going to waste any capacity where it matters: the CCR that dictates flow.

-Target WIP is set at 5 days by default (there is no way we can guess your buffers), but the guiding rule is to set it at 50%-60% of the average time buffer considering all families.
+Target WIP is set at 7 days by default (there is no way we can guess your buffers), but the guiding rule is to set it at the average time buffer considering all families.
 Once set, it is not advisable to modify it frequently.
+Note that target WIP can be set separately for each CCR.

 Warning: if parts per hour are above reality, you will be promising dates impossible to deliver.
 Therefore, it is better for you to be on the safe side and releasing earlier from time to time than committing to impossible loads, which launches your plant on a negative spiral.